Balanced scorecard: Variants

-Variants that feature adaptations of the structure of balanced scorecard to suit better a particular viewpoint or agenda are numerous.
+Variants that feature adaptations of the structure of the balanced scorecard to suit better a particular viewpoint or agenda are numerous.
 Examples of the focus of such adaptations include the triple bottom line, decision support, public sector management, and health care management.
 The performance management elements of the UN's Results Based Management system have strong design and structural similarities to those used in the 3rd Generation Balanced Scorecard design approach.

-Balanced scorecard is also linked to quality management tools and activities.
+The balanced scorecard is also linked to quality management tools and activities.
 Although there are clear areas of cross-over and association, the two sets of tools are complementary rather than duplicative.

-Balanced scorecard is also used to support the payments of incentives to individuals, even though it was not designed for this purpose and is not particularly suited to it.
+The balanced scorecard is also used to support the payments of incentives, even though it was not designed for this purpose and is not particularly suited to it.

 Design

 Design of a balanced scorecard is about the identification of a small number of financial and non-financial measures and attaching targets to them, so that when they are reviewed it is possible to determine whether current performance 'meets expectations'.
 By alerting managers to areas where performance deviates from expectations, they can be encouraged to focus their attention on these areas, and hopefully as a result trigger improved performance within the part of the organization they lead.

 The original thinking behind a balanced scorecard was for it to be focused on information relating to the implementation of a strategy, and over time there has been a blurring of the boundaries between conventional strategic planning and control activities and those required to design a balanced scorecard.
-This is illustrated well by the four steps required to design a balanced scorecard included in Kaplan & Norton's writing on the subject in the late 1990s:
+This is illustrated by the four steps required to design a balanced scorecard included in Kaplan & Norton's writing on the subject in the late 1990s: